 - The publisher (ERRCDF) dedicates to supporting the editors, reviewers and authors' voluntary endeavours.

-- The publisher (ERRCDF) also ensure that the article publication process and the system are smooth with utmost ethical conformity with ethical guidelines among editors, reviewers, and the authors.
+- The publisher (ERRCDF) also ensures that the article publication process and the system are smooth with utmost conformity to ethical guidelines among editors, reviewers, and authors.

 Ethical Guidelines for Reviewers

-- Editors should ensure that submitted articles are acknowledged within two working days of receipt and ensure an unbiased and fair peer-review process, review status and timely review reports.
+- Editors should ensure that submitted articles are assessed and acknowledged within two to three working days of receipt and provide a fair peer-review process, review status and timely review reports.

-- The editor must ensure that manuscripts are dealt with in a confidential manner without disclosing article related issues to anyone, other than the authors, the reviewers, other editorial advisers, and the publisher if need be.
-Any unpublished materials disclosed during the submission and revision process cannot be used by the members of the editorial board for their own research purpose or for any personal advantages.
+- Editors must ensure that manuscripts are dealt with in a confidential manner without disclosing article-related issues to anyone other than the authors, the reviewers, editorial advisers, and the publisher if need be.
+The members of the editorial board cannot use any unpublished materials disclosed during the submission and revision process for their own research purpose or for any personal advantages.

-- The editor must declare and excuse him or herself from the article process if there is a conflicting interest with the author(s), authors’ affiliations, and region.
+- Editors must declare and excuse themselves from the article process if there is a conflicting interest with the author(s), authors’ affiliations, and region.

-- The names and the detailed identities of the reviewers must not be divulged to the third party, without the reviewers’ permission.
+- The reviewers' names and detailed identities must not be divulged to the third party without the reviewers’ permission.

-- The editor should by no reason oblige the authors to cite their journal(s) or his or her personal articles as a condition for accepting articles for publication.
+- The editor should by no reason oblige the authors to cite their journal(s) or their personal articles as a condition for accepting articles for publication.

-- In case of any ethical issues concerning a submitted manuscript or a published paper, the editor should immediately, in consultation with the authors, take necessary measures.
+- In case of any ethical issues concerning a submitted manuscript or a published paper, the editor should immediately take necessary measures in consultation with the author(s).

 Ethical Guidelines for Authors

 - Reviewers should ensure optimum objectivity devoid of personal displeasure.
-Reviewers should objectively express their views with argument within the limited and extended purview of the article and refrain from unfair and or unsubstantiated comments, including unfounded reproaches of any kinds.
+Reviewers should objectively express their views with argument within the limited and extended purview of the article and refrain from unfair and/or unsubstantiated comments, including unfounded reproaches of any kind.

-- Reports of the review should be prepared by the reviewer himself/herself unless permission is granted by the editor to involve a thirds party/ another person(s).
-Reviewers are prohibited from requesting authors to cite theirs work and/or associate work unless there is a justifiable and valid reason.
+- Reports of the review should be prepared by the reviewers themselves unless the editor grants permission to involve a third party/another person(s).
+Reviewers are prohibited from requesting authors to cite their work and/or associate work unless there is a justifiable and valid reason.
 All suggestions must be informed by valid, reliable, technical academic criteria.

-- Reviewers should excuse themselves from any conflicting and competing interest which is not limited to intellectual, professional, political or religious, institutional, financial, among others.
-In the case where the article is from the same institutions where the reviewer is currently employed, having a collaborator, and joint grant holders, having mentee or mentors, reviewers are advised to decline the review of such articles.
+- Reviewers should excuse themselves from any conflicting and competing interest which is not limited to intellectual, professional, political or religious, institutional, or financial, among others.
+If the article is from the same institutions where the reviewer is currently employed, has a collaborator, and joint grant holders, having mentees or mentors, reviewers are advised to decline the review of such articles.

 - Reviewers are to accept articles they are qualified to review with the assurance that they will deliver within the prompt possible time.
-Otherwise, the reviewer is responsible to notify the editor who will reconsider the article for another reviewer.
+Otherwise, the reviewer is responsible for notifying the editor, who will reconsider the article for another reviewer.

-- Confidentiality is sacrosanct in the publication process, therefore, manuscript routed to any reviewer must be treated with the utmost confidentiality.
-The reviewer at all time should refrain from using information from the review process for personal advantage or discredit or disadvantaged others.
+- Confidentiality is sacrosanct in the publication process; therefore, the manuscript routed to any reviewer must be treated with the utmost confidentiality.
+The reviewer, at all times, should refrain from using information from the review process for personal advantage or discredit or disadvantage others.